 How to Make Your WooCommerce Store More Accessible

 As I said, you’ll need to keep in mind the various challenges different users might face when navigating your website.
-This is where a plugin that ensures you’re compliant with all the latest accessibility regulations, like AccessiBe, is worth its weight in gold.

 Now let’s dive into some of these areas and discuss what you can do to address them.

 Make Your Images Accessible